 School Travel and Children’s Independent Mobility Literatures.
 Transport Reviews.
 38(3): 349-371. https://doi.org/10.1080/01441647.2017.1340358

 [Image description: colour photo of two people, profile view.
 Father (Professor Buliung) looking at his 8 year old daughter (and vice versa), sharing a smile]

 PhD Candidate, Department of Social Justice Education, Ontario Institute for Studies in Education, University of Toronto

-Elaine Cagulada is a third-year PhD Candidate in the Department of Social Justice Education at OISE, University of Toronto.
+Elaine Cagulada is a PhD Candidate in the Department of Social Justice Education at OISE, University of Toronto.
 She is interested in the single stories of deafness, disability, race, and policing produced and reproduced by the ruling relations, her focus primarily being on the institution of police.
 Through poetry and counterstory, Elaine develops a narrative approach to making disability matter differently, engaging carceral enclosures and practices as sites of dependence and resistance.
 Influenced by teachings abound in disability studies, Elaine wonders what different stories of deafness, disability, and race, what radical possibilities for Being, might be let loose with and through interpretation.

 Keywords: interpretive disability studies; philosophies of race; deafness; policing; carceral practices

 [Image description: Pictured is a brown-skinned woman wearing a floral dress.
 The woman is smiling with her head turned, her gaze fixed somewhere beyond the left of the camera.
 Her hair is long and falls past her shoulders and a pair of sunglasses sits atop her head. ]